The differences between Latin American Spanish and Spanish in Spain

 Overall, the differences in vocabulary are no greater than those between British and American English.

 A word of caution at this point.
 In Spain, the verb coger (to catch) is used all the time, not just to mean catching, but also grabbing or fetching.
-For example, coge las riendas de tu vida- take the reins of your life.
-In Latin America, coger is a slang term used extensively to describe, ahem, the act of love.
+For example, “coger al toro por los cuernos“, literally, “to take the bull by the horns”.
+In Latin America, coger is a slang term used extensively to describe, ahem, the act of love

 photo: Caitlin Regan